Sagebrush Trail (December 15, 1933)

 For sheer excitement and adventure in the old west, it doesn't get much better than this early John Wayne adventure.
 A good cowboy movie must have a pretty girl that a couple of the guys are fighting over, a bad guy, and a good guy.
 This one is a bit different though, and for my money it is a very good 'different.'
 The bad guy turns out to be not so bad, and the good guy, John Wayne of course, is not only good, he's good underwater and has a light sense of humor in his personality that also can be seen in the bad guy, a rarity in cowboy westerns.

 Usually there is a somewhat wit-less side-kick who provides the comedy relief, but in this adventure John Wayne and bad guy Lane Chandler handle the smiles as well as the tension.
-There is some pretty good script writing in this one, and we also get to see Yakima Canutt in a small part as the outlaw boss Ed Walsh.
+There is some pretty good script writing in this one, and we also get to see Yakima Canutt as the outlaw boss.

-Yakima and John Wayne were best friends and Wayne included Canutt in many of his movies.
+Yakima Canutt and John Wayne were best friends and Wayne included Canutt in most of his movies.
 Yakima Canutt is also famous as the director that you didn't know about.
 In the legendary movie Ben Hur, the most famous scene is the chariot race with Charlton Heston.
-Although William Wyler is credited as the director of the movie, Yakima Canutt was a second unit director and it was him that set up and directed that famous scene, regarded as one of the best wide-screen scenes ever put on film.
-Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled on top and get ready for an outstanding western adventure with better than usual stunts by legendary actor John Wayne from 1933.
+Although William Wyler is credited as the director of the movie, Yakima Canutt was a second unit director and it was Yakima that set up and directed that famous scene, regarded as one of the best wide-screen scenes ever put on film.
+Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled on top and enjoy the show.

 Bob Burns and Hal Taliaferro